Karlie Kloss

-Karlie Elizabeth Kloss (born August 3, 1992) is an American supermodel.
+Karlie Elizabeth Kloss (born August 3, 1992) is an American supermodel and entrepreneur.
 She was a Victoria's Secret Angel from 2013 until 2015, when she enrolled as a student at New York University.
 By 2019, Kloss had appeared on 40 international Vogue covers.
 She has signed with several top modeling agencies throughout her career, including Elite Model Management, Next Management, IMG Models, and The Society.
-In 2019, she became the host of the reality competition television series Project Runway.
+From 2019 to 2020, she was the host of the reality competition television series Project Runway.

-Apart from modeling, Kloss has an interest in technology.
+Apart from modeling, Kloss works to provide reproductive rights for women and supports programs for women in STEM fields.
 She founded "Kode with Klossy", a nonprofit which provides free coding camps for girls and non-binary teens.

-In 2023, Kloss acquired i-D Magazine and became CEO.
+In 2022, Kloss launched Gateway Coalition, to provide support to abortion clinics in the Midwestern United States.
+The following year, she acquired i-D magazine and became its chief executive officer (CEO).

 Early life and education

 Karlie Elizabeth Kloss was born on August 3, 1992, in Chicago, Illinois to Tracy Kloss (née Fares), a freelance art director, and Kurt Kloss, an emergency physician.
-She has three sisters: an elder sister named Kristine and twin younger sisters named Kimberly and Kariann.
+She has three sisters: an elder sister, Kristine, and twin younger sisters, Kimberly and Kariann.
 She moved to St. Louis, Missouri, with her family in 1994.
+Kloss attended Webster Groves High School in Webster Groves, Missouri, where she was a cheerleader during her freshman year and graduated in 2011.
 In 2013, the family moved to Goshen, New York to support her modeling career.

-Kloss attended Webster Groves High School in Webster Groves, Missouri, where she was a cheerleader during her freshman year and graduated in 2011.
 In September 2015, she enrolled in the Gallatin School of Individualized Study at New York University.